qoncrete/qoncrete.com/resources.md/common/support.md

 ## support@qoncrete.com

-At the moment Qoncrete Platform doesn't differentiate between accounts and provide the same type of support: response within 12 hours during work days and 24 hours during weekend.
-If you would like to have a dedicated support engineer, please get in touch.
+The Qoncrete team will respond to support questions within 12 hours if posed during work days within 24 for those posed on weekends.
+If you require a dedicated support engineer, please get in touch with us.